Sammyueru/scc/README.md

 ## License

-This project is licensed under the MIT License, please see the **"LICENSE.txt"** file.
+This project's code is licensed under the MIT License, please see the **"LICENSE.txt"** file.

+This project's documentation assets by Samm (files within docs/assets/samm directory) are licensed under CC-BY 4.0, please see the **"docs/assets/LICENSE.txt"** file.